think2times/Fastrack/Doing/owd/January.md

     - the moment when I start up hadoop successfully

 ### 8th
+>

 - Gratitude
     - dad have finished cooking dumplings for us when I got up
     - dad cleaned up the rubbish and replaced with new rubbish bags
+    - the flower bud is blossoming
+    - my Swan Lake picture was delivered to my office
+    - this morning's sun doesn't shine directly into my eyes, so I needn't to draw the curtain